ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 - event-place

-  geographic location of the related event (e.g. “Amsterdam, the Netherlands”)
+  geographic location of the related event (e.g. "Amsterdam, the Netherlands")

 - first-reference-note-number